vegardrsolum/attipy/README.md

 these states are still observable using specific force measurements and the known direction of gravity.

-Under sustained linear acceleration, it is recommended to aid with actual velocity measurements to improve the accuracy of the attitude estimates.
+Under sustained linear acceleration, it is recommended to use actual velocity aiding measurements to improve the accuracy of the attitude estimates.
 Heading (yaw angle) aiding should also be used to correct the yaw angle drift.
 The following example demonstrates how to incorporate velocity and heading aiding: